brisbanemakerspace/bms-wiki/tools/electronics/lab-supply.md

 This is a great general purpose power supply for use when building and prototyping electronic circuits.

 # Specifications
-**Induction Class:** Orange Tool (Induction Required) **Max Power:** Up to 300w
+**Induction Class:** Green Tool (No Induction Required) **Max Power:** Up to 300w
 **Max Output:** 60v at 5A

 # Induction Process
-This induction has one part:

-1. Complete the online component by visiting this link: https://comingsoon.example.com

-***OR***

-Attend our introductory electronics workshop for a complete introduction. https://brisbanemaker.space/workshops/
+No induction required.

 # How To Operate
-You should be familiar with how to operate this tool after completing an induction.
-However, a quick reference guide is included below to assist you.
+A quick reference guide is included below to assist you.

 > Note: never play with electricity unless you know what you are doing.
 Even at low voltages you can still receive a shock!
+Please ask staff for assistance if you've never used this tool before.
 {.is-warning}